yasmineelsheikh/6d/README.md

 ## Acknowledgements
-This project was developed by [Jacob Phillips](jacobdphillips.com) as a part of the [Andreessen Horowitz American Dynamism Engineering Fellows](https://a16z.com/the-american-dynamism-engineering-fellows-program/) program.
+This project was developed by [Jacob Phillips](jacobdphillips.com) as a part of the [Andreessen Horowitz American Dynamism Engineering Fellows program](https://a16z.com/the-american-dynamism-engineering-fellows-program/).
+Special thanks to the American Dynamism team for their support and feedback on the project.

 ## Citation